jjjj473/ggggg/README.md

 - `archbrowser://extensions` — placeholder extension manager
 - `archbrowser://about` — information about the browser
 - `archbrowser://help` — simple help page

+Navigation links on the home page use this custom scheme and now load correctly within the browser.

 Internal pages share a small style sheet and script so the theme preference is preserved as you navigate.